Sasivarman06/Sasivarman06/README.md

 # 👋 Hi, I’m Sasivarman

-Bioinformatics professional with a strong interest in genomics, NGS data analysis, and reproducible pipeline development.
-I enjoy building and testing workflows that turn sequencing data into meaningful biological insights.
+I am a bioinformatician working on genomics and NGS data analysis.
+I have experience developing and testing reproducible pipelines for WGS and WES data.
+I enjoy solving practical problems that come up during real data analysis and interpretation.

 ## 🧬 What I work on
 - WGS/WES variant analysis for rare disease and infectious disease datasets